irena-flextool/flextool/docs/index.md

 ## Minimum load example : init - coal - coal_min_load

 The next example is more simple.
 It adds a minimum load behavior to the *coal_plant* `unit`.
 Minimum load requires that the unit must have an online variable in addition to flow variables and therefore a `startup_method` needs to be defined and an optional `startup_cost` can be given.
 The options are *no_startup*, *linear* and *binary*. *binary* would require an integer variable so *linear* is chosen.
 However, this means that the unit can startup partially.
-The minimum online will still apply, but it is the minimum of the online capacity in any given moment (*flow* >= *min_load_efficiency* x *capacity_online*).
+The minimum online will still apply, but it is the minimum of the online capacity in any given moment (*flow* >= *min_load* x *capacity_online*).

 The online variable also allows to change the efficiency of the plant between the minimum and full loads.
 An unit with a part-load efficiency will obey the following equation: